Archives

 Securing Core Interests

 Although the Supreme People’s Court ultimately did not find that the Seller’s conduct constituted a fundamental breach of contract, it fully recognized the fact of the breach.
-Through strong representation work, HongQiao ZhengHan successfully proved the key losses suffered by the client, such as the price difference of the goods and storage fees, and finally helped the client obtain compensation of millions of US dollars, realizing the core commercial demands.
+Through strong representation work, Zhenghan Law Firm successfully proved the key losses suffered by the client, such as the price difference of the goods and storage fees, and finally helped the client obtain compensation of millions of US dollars, realizing the core commercial demands.

 Key Adjudication Points